Baščaršija

 Overview

-Along the way, we visit some of the city’s most important places, including Coppersmith Street, City Hall, the Emperor’s Mosque, Latin Bridge, the Meeting of Cultures, Sarajevo Roses, the Old Synagogue area, the Sacred Heart Cathedral, other nearby Christian heritage sites, and the legacy of Gazi Husrev Bey.
+Along the way, we visit some of Sarajevo’s most important places, including Coppersmith Street, City Hall, the Emperor’s Mosque, Latin Bridge, the Meeting of Cultures, Sarajevo Roses, the Old Synagogue area, the Sacred Heart Cathedral, nearby Christian heritage sites, and the legacy of Gazi Husrev Bey.

-But this tour is not just about monuments.
-It is about understanding Sarajevo: why it looks the way it does, how different empires shaped it, how different religions and communities lived side by side, and how the city became one of Europe’s most fascinating crossroads.
+But this tour is not just about monuments and dates.
+It is about understanding Sarajevo: why the city looks the way it does, how different empires shaped it, how different religions and communities lived side by side, and why Sarajevo became one of Europe’s most fascinating crossroads.

 My goal is to make history feel alive, clear, and human.
 You are welcome to ask questions, share your thoughts, and join the conversation at any time.